fishjam-dev/fishjam-docs/docs/deploying/fly_io.md

 ### Fly.io secrets

-There are enviroment variables, which you may not want to keep in the `fly.toml` config.
+There are environment variables, which you may not want to keep in the `fly.toml` config.
 Fly.io provides a way to store such values securely.

-For Jellyfish you need to configure `SECRET_KEY_BASE` and `TOKEN` secrets.
+For Jellyfish you need to configure just one secret - `JF_SERVER_API_TOKEN`.
 ```
-flyctl secrets set SECRET_KEY_BASE=super-secret-key
-flyctl secrets set TOKEN=development
+flyctl secrets set JF_SERVER_API_TOKEN=development
 ```

 ## Deploying